 If you’re an everyday Joe like myself, who likes the outdoors but lives in a city (St. Louis, Missouri) that doesn’t exactly lend itself to serious hiking and trekking, and if you are not a total health nut who likes the occasional trip to the old buffet table, then you may have several questions about how you can go about getting yourself prepared for a serious trek.

 My hiking/trekking accomplishments

 While I’m not the most experienced of hikers having grown up in the midwest, I do love getting out in the mountains when possible.
-It’s true that I have spent a good portion of the last decade eating barbecue while throwing down thick, tasty, calorie-laden beers.
+It’s true that I spent most of my twenties eating pizza and chicken wings while throwing down calorie-laden beers.
 It’s also true that before I was 22, my hiking consisted of walking up a few hills in Missouri.
-But in the last ten plus years I have managed to accomplish some pretty cool hiking feats, especially when considering my lifestyle and upbringing.
+But in the last ten plus years I have managed to accomplish some pretty cool hiking feats, especially considering my lifestyle and upbringing.